Lector's Notes

 Proclaiming It: If you accept this interpretation of Genesis 11, then use your voice to bring out the audacious nature of the tower plan.
 Make God's response sound emphatic and determined.
 You're describing an epic argument here.
 Make it sound like one.

 In both the New American Bible, translation, commonly used in American Catholic churches, and the New Revised Standard Version of the Bible used in most U.S. Protestant churches, the ambitious builders use bitumen for mortar.
-How are you going to pronounce "bitumen?"
-It's bih TYOO mn.
-To hear it on your computer, click here, then click on the word Bitumen.
+To hear "bitumen" pronounced, click the wedge:

 Our Liturgical Setting: The purpose of using this reading today is to set the stage for God to undo the confusion of human languages.
 By the Pentecost miracle, people of many languages simultaneously hear one gospel, and the church is set on its mission to unite humankind again under one God.